 SAQ is our Self Assessment Questionnaire and it’s the first step in the Talent Management Process.
 Designed to help you identify and explore your leadership potential, it highlights strengths and areas for development against the Leadership Profile.
 It takes about 30 minutes to complete.
 Once completed you can download a personal feedback report which invites you to reflect on your strengths and areas for development for each of the 8 areas on the leadership profile.

 No. The aim of the talent management process is to support you to continually develop your knowledge, skills, values and insights as a leader.
 Continually investing in your leadership learning will aid your growth and development, enable you to give of your best in your leadership role and help you maximise your potential.
 This may inform the career choices and opportunities you decide to take, but selection processes remain separate.
-We see leadership evident at all levels across Health and Social Care and project lift is open to everyone.
+We see leadership evident at all levels across Health and Social Care and Project Lift is open to everyone.

 To give you the opportunity to work on identified areas for development and further enhance and hone areas of strength, it’s recommended that in most circumstances, you leave a gap of around 12 months before completing the SAQ again.

 Developing leaders capable of enabling transformational system change throughout our Health and Care System is a core aim of project lift.
 Our leadership development approach focuses on developing a fresh ethos, focused on collaboration, compassion, humility, curiosity and public service.
 Finding the most appropriate development opportunities for the individual is key.
 This is informed by the talent management process and the completion of the Self Assessment Questionnaire with identification of areas of strength and areas for development.
-Where appropriate to the individuals’ needs, we are offering places on development programmes to participants from the system, based on need, rather than offering a fixed ‘quota’ of places to Boards or specific groups.
-The establishment of project lift communities will also serve as a new approach to connect people across the Health and Social Care system to share leadership experiences, ideas, difficulties, support and opportunities.
+Where appropriate to the individuals’ needs, we are offering places on development programmes to participants from the system, based on need, rather than offering a fixed ‘quota’ of places to organisations or specific groups.
+The establishment of Project Lift communities will also serve as a new approach to connect people across the Health and Social Care system to share leadership experiences, ideas, difficulties, support and opportunities.

 Project lift links together the key workstreams of Values Based Recruitment, Executive Performance Appraisal, Talent Management and Leadership Development.
 The SAQ is available to staff of any level and by completing it, participants will have a picture of their strengths and development areas in relation to the Leadership Profile.
 They can use this to inform e.g. their annual performance objectives and development activities, PDP and broader career development conversations.
 The aspiration is that in the future, the two processes of Performance Appraisal and Talent Management will reinforce and enhance one another.